Misato Katsuragi: Neon Genesis Evangelion

 At the beginning of the anime, Misato is the Captain of the Tactical Operations Department of the special agency Nerv.
 Under her command, most of the important decisions in the battles between the Evangelion mechas and the enemies known as Angels are made, and she takes responsibility for the outcomes.
 Her past is explored in the twelfth and twenty-first episodes of the series.
 At the age of thirteen, Misato followed her father Dr. Katsuragi on a scientific research expedition to the South Pole.
 On September 13, 2000, a natural disaster known as Second Impact occurs in Antarctica; all members of the expedition, including Dr. Katsuragi, die in the accident.
 Misato, the only survivor, is rescued by her parent in an escape pod.
 Shortly before his death, her father gives her a pendant in the shape of a Greek cross.
-The event causes Misato an emotional trauma, which causes her to fall into a state of psychogenic aphasia.
+The event causes Misato emotional trauma, which causes her to fall into a state of psychogenic aphasia.
 To prevent an information leak on the Second Impact, she is detained in a research ship for at least two years.

-Five years after the catastrophe, Misato heals and enrolls in the university in the city Tokyo-2, where she meets the student Ritsuko Akagi.
+Five years after the catastrophe, Misato heals and enrolls in the university in the city of Tokyo-2, where she meets the student Ritsuko Akagi.
 In the same period, she meets Ryoji Kaji, with whom she forms a romantic relationship that lasts two years.
 In 2009, after finishing her university studies, Misato joins the German division of a research center called Gehirn and meets Asuka Langley Soryu, a pilot assigned to command the Eva-02.
 She is later transferred to the Nerv special agency and returns to Japan, where she is promoted to the rank of Captain.
-In 2015, she picks up Shinji Ikari, a pilot assigned to command the Eva-01, escorting him to the Nerv headquarters in the city Tokyo-3 in the first episode, "Angel Attack".
+In 2015, she picks up Shinji Ikari, a pilot assigned to command the Eva-01, escorting him to the Nerv headquarters in the city of Tokyo-3 in the first episode, "Angel Attack".
 After a short time, the woman becomes his legal guardian, hosting him in her apartment with her pet penguin Pen-Pen.